Mitra98t/Flavor/nova_script_book/src/design_of_the_language.md

 > feasability and the reasons behind it.
 > If these discussions produce positive expectations, then we will try and
 > implement the thing.

+## First Syntax Creation

+I will leave the following text and code unchanged.
+For context, I wrote this stuff without much thought.
+My intention in keeping it as is, basically without review, is to show the first ever ideas that went into the languge aesthetics.
+The conseguences of this first design are discussed in the next section.

 In the following piece of code we will explore the syntax for NovaScript.